OCHA-DAP/pa-aa-food-insecurity/README.md

 ### Adding a new country
 ##### General
 1. Download the shapefiles of the country, one on admin2 and one on admin1 level.
 Place the files in `country_name/Data` and set the specific path in the `config.yml`.
 Generally shapefiles can be found on the [Humanitarian Data Exchange](data.humdata.org)) or [FewsNet](https://fews.net/fews-data/334)
+2. Add the country-specific variables to `config.yml`

-2. Download regional population data for one year and place it in `country_name/Data`.
+3a.
+If using `process_fewsnet.py`, download regional population data for one year and place it in `country_name/Data`.
 Often available by UN OCHA on the [Humanitarian Data Exchange](data.humdata.org)
-3. Add the country-specific variables to `config.yml`
+3b.
+If using `process_fewsnet_worldpop.py`, download WorldPop's raster population data for all years to be included and save them in `country_name/Data/WorldPop`.
+The script expects to find the 1km, UNAdjusted files there.

 ##### FewsNet
 1. Download [all FewsNet IPC classifications](https://fews.net/fews-data/333) that covers the country of interest and place it in `Data/FewsNetRaw`.
 Check if FewsNet publishes regional classifications that include your country of interest and/or country specific classifications.